I remember...do you?

 No examination into the reliability of the books of the new testament.

-No, it seems that whether as a child or adult, the vast majority of believers became believers as a result of surrendering to the emotional appeals of their family, friends, and acquaintances - not as a result of exhaustive research into the claims of Christians and Christianity.
+No!
+It seems that whether as a child or adult, the vast majority of believers became believers as a result of surrendering to the emotional appeals of their family, friends, and acquaintances - not as a result of exhaustive research into the claims of Christians and Christianity.

 If ever there was a sin - becoming a Christian without first exhaustively researching Christianity - that is a sin.